mlysy/rodeo-legacy/README.md

 For `x_t^{(1)}`:
 ![chkrebtii_x1](/Docs/Figures/chkrebtii_x1.png)

-## C++
+## TODO

+The **probDE** library is still in its early development stages, with a number of improvements projected for the not-so-distant future:

+- [x] Add multivariate ODE support.
+- [x] Implement a few more related probabilistic solvers; namely, those of [Kersting & Hennig (2016)](http://www.auai.org/uai2016/proceedings/papers/163.pdf) and [Schober et al (2019)](https://link.springer.com/content/pdf/10.1007/s11222-017-9798-7.pdf).
+- [ ] Convert the code base to [Cython](https://cython.org/) to achieve two orders of magnitude in computational accelerations.

-C++ version is being worked on.
-For a quick look at the graphs and timings, you can checkout some examples [here](https://nbviewer.jupyter.org/github/mlysy/probDE/blob/cythonize/cython/KalmanODE.ipynb).
+    Under development.
+For a preview of some graphs and timings, you can see our work-in-progress [here](https://nbviewer.jupyter.org/github/mlysy/probDE/blob/cythonize/cython/KalmanODE.ipynb).